Storage Quick Start

 Your first Bucket

-First we need to create a container for all of our objects, which is called a Bucket.
+We need to create a container for all of our objects, which is called a bucket.

-Bucket names are unique across our entire platform.
+Bucket names are unique across the entire platform.
 You may encounter an

 error creating my-new-bucket